-Just a two-hour flight away from the grey skies of London is arguably the nicest (pun intended) part of France for a weekend of sunshine and splurging.
+Just a two-hour flight away from the grey skies of London is arguably the nicest (pun intended) part of France for a weekend break of sunshine and splurging.

-The French Rivera has long been known as the playground of the rich and famous and while exploring the whole coastline at a leisurely pace on a yacht would take a couple of weeks, the convenient connections between Nice, Cannes and the micro-state of Monaco make an ideal last minute long weekend getaway.
+The French Rivera has long been known as the playground of the rich and famous and while exploring the whole coastline at a leisurely pace on a yacht would take a couple of weeks, the convenient connections between Nice, Cannes and the European micro-state of Monaco make an ideal last minute long weekend getaway.

 So gather the squad, book a flight to Nice and search through all the fantastic rentals in France to find your ideal crib.
 It’s time to gamble, booze and eat your way through the South of France like a baller.